 So perhaps the truth is quite simply that yes, the international media, goaded by political interests, wanted to sell an Iranian Revolution but are simply disinterested in the story of a woman who in 21st century Europe can be killed for her beliefs, race, or fashion sense.

 It just sounds so…retro.
 I mean – this is what the Arabs are supposed to be so good at, right?
 Being judgmental, being fundamentalist, being basically inhumane.

 In contrast, it might be interesting to note just what Marwa and her husband did when they were harassed by their neighbor, the man who eventually stabbed her.
 The couple did the most that any civilized democratic civilization suggests that you do –

 They went to the Law.

 Unfortunately, there’s a loud vocal crowd of people who believe themselves to be doing ‘good’ – who tend to cloud the issues.
-When they turn Marwa into the ‘headscarf martyr’ – I’m not sure they understand quite how silly that sounds to an ear not familiar to the context.
-Did sympathizers come up with that nickname or did their enemies?
-Focusing on the headscarf is a mistake, and immediately begs the question – why would anybody die over a headscarf?
+When they turn Marwa into the ‘headscarf martyr’ – I’m not sure they understand quite how silly that sounds to an ear not familiar with the context.
+Did sympathizers come up with that nickname, or did their enemies?
+Focusing on the headscarf is a mistake and immediately begs the question – why would anybody die over a headscarf?